 I have now come to believe that naivete can sometimes be a blessing in disguise.
 When I made the decision in January 2013 to move to France in 12 months there were dozens of unknowns.
-Would my French business succeed?
 Would the French grant me a visa?
+Would I be able to renew it?
 How would I get a bank account?
 My more detail-oriented friends asked all these sensible questions before I left America.
 Some things I knew the answer to.
 Other things I had to figure out for myself.
 What I couldn’t answer, because I couldn’t possibly know, was whether I would stay beyond my original 12-month visa, even after it was confirmed months after my visit.

 In fact, I can say now, after the incredible summer that I had, that when I went to the States for a three-week work trip in June, I was almost certain that I would return to the States.
 But it was that very trip, and all that followed, that led to where I am now, certain to stay here in France, happier than I have ever been in my life, and buoyed on a number of fronts.

 It all started on LinkedIn, of all places.
 The website that still hasn’t figured out what it is managed to function well enough for what I consider it to be, a dynamic online resume, and landed me an unsolicited interview for a project in Florida and Switzerland during Summer 2014.
 It was for test prep, something I’ve been doing since 2004 and which ended (so I thought) with the sale in late 2012 of a company I built from scratch.